Pilatch/easy-element/README.md

 Well, if web developers want to handle events within a custom element, Easy ELement lets them do so using native JavaScript like `addEventListener`.
 So they probably already know how to do this.
 Compare this to a library like [stencil](https://stenciljs.com/docs/events) where the developer is expected to import event-related decorators and learn to use a proprietary interface.

 Easy Element is intended for lightweight custom elements that are short-lived because a virtual-DOM renderer (such as [Elm](https://elm-lang.org/), [Mithril](https://mithril.js.org/index.html), [React](https://reactjs.org/), [Vue](https://vuejs.org/) etc.) is frequently creating and destroying them.
-We do _not_ intend to support data-binding like [Angular](https://angular.io/) and [Polymer](https://www.polymer-project.org/) do.
-Though you can use web components created by Easy Element with any of these technologies, (we have done testing on this), we think they play most nicely with virtual DOM.
+We do _not_ intend to directly support data-binding like [Angular](https://angular.io/) and [Polymer](https://www.polymer-project.org/) do.
+Though you can use web components created by Easy Element with any of these technologies, (we have done testing on this), our first priority is virtual DOM performance.

 If you want something more complex, there are [more feature-complete libraries](https://www.webcomponents.org/introduction#libraries-for-building-web-components) out there.